ryhled/cached/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ryhled/cached/blob/master/LICENSE.md?label=license)
 ![GitHub tag (latest SemVer pre-release)](https://img.shields.io/github/v/tag/ryhled/cached?include_prereleases&label=latest%20release)

 The light-weight, stampede safe, unobtrusive C# / .NET Core cache library.
+Aim is to be as thin as possible and to use underlying providers (instead of building own complex frameworks and reinventing the wheel).

 #### Features

 - Does automatic fetch / recaching on cache miss.
-- Prevents cache stampedes.
+- Cache stampede prevention (in-process).
 Calls to populate cache are done only once.
 - Selective locking, only the key being fetched is locked during cache repopulation.
 - Flexibility.
 For example: inject as service, or inject call directly as an 'ICached<>' instance.